johnstray/johnstray.github.io/osx-bing-wallpaper/index.md

 ---
 title: Bing Wallpaper Changer for macOS
-description: Bing Wallpaper Changer for macOS: Inspired by the like named application created by Gary Hughes, written from the ground up specifically for macOS.
+description: Inspired by the like named application created by Gary Hughes, written from the ground up specifically for macOS.
 layout: homepage
 lang: swift
 ---